 Numerous business support measures have been put in place at federal and regional level.
 These are not dependent on continued or new lockdown measures.
-At the federal level, they include: Continued application of the flexible corona force majeure temporary unemployment regime until 31 December 2020 for 'sectors particularly affected by the coronavirus' or 'organisations particular affected by the coronavirus'.
-The sectors concerned have been determined by the Minister of Employment (The royal decree was published on 17 September 2020).
-To qualify as a 'particularly affected organisation', organisations must prove a temporary unemployment rate of 20% of the total number of days declared in Q2 2020 to the NSSO.
+At the federal level, they include:

-Organisations that do not qualify for the continued corona force majeure temporary unemployment regime may apply for a more flexible temporary unemployment regime for economic reasons from September until 31 December 2020 for white-collar employees.
+- Continued application of the flexible corona force majeure temporary unemployment regime until 31 December 2020 for 'sectors particularly affected by the coronavirus' or 'organisations particular affected by the coronavirus'.
+The sectors concerned have been determined by Royal Decree.
+To qualify as a 'particularly affected organisation', organisations must prove a temporary unemployment rate of 20% of the total number of days declared in Q2 2020 to the NSSO. - Organisations that do not qualify for the continued corona force majeure temporary unemployment regime may apply for a more flexible temporary unemployment regime for economic reasons from September until 31 December 2020 for white-collar employees.
 It can be invoked by organisations that have a decrease of at least 10% in turnover in the quarter preceding the application compared to the same quarter in 2019.